 Each MASST team consists of a police officer and a registered social worker working closely with the city of Calgary school boards.
-The focus of the program is on children while educating parents and inviting the family into an active role.
-MASST gives families a good understanding of their risks of victimization and criminal involvement.

 Risk factors addressed by MASST